-The Administration established the HHF in February 2010 to provide targeted aid to homeowners in states hit hardest by the economic and housing market downturn.
-As part of the Administration's overall strategy for restoring stability to housing markets, the HHF provides funding for state Housing Finance Agencies (HFAs) to develop locally-tailored foreclosure prevention solutions in areas that have been hardest hit by home price declines and high unemployment.
-The \$7.6 billion in HHF funds were allocated among 18 states and the District of Columbia.
-Six years after program inception, homeowners continue to face ongoing economic challenges including negative equity and underemployment in hardest hit states in the wake of the financial crisis.
-In December 2015, Congress authorized OFS to commit an additional \$2.0 billion to HHF.
-In February 2016, OFS announced that its plan to allocate the additional funds among participating states, and extend the program through December 2020.
-These actions increased the total HHF allocation to \$9.6 billion.
+The HHF was established in February 2010 to provide targeted aid to homeowners in states hit hardest by the economic and housing market downturn.
+In an effort to restore stability to housing markets, the HHF provides funding for state Housing Finance Agencies (HFAs) to develop locally-tailored foreclosure prevention solutions in areas that have been hardest hit by home price declines and high unemployment.
+In total, \$9.6 billion in HHF funds has been allocated among 18 states and the District of Columbia.
+Seven years after program inception, homeowners continue to face ongoing economic challenges including negative equity and underemployment in hardest hit states in the wake of the financial crisis.